 for $\alpha < 0$ and $\beta < - \sqrt{-2 \alpha}$.
 This is a smooth curve on $[0,1]$ with $b(0)=0 > \alpha + \beta = b(1)$.
 The first and second derivatives for $z\in [0,1]$ are given by

-This function $b$ is a smooth and strictly concave curve on $[0,1]$.
-We claim that the condition $b''(z) + b'(z)^2 \geq 0$ is fulfilled for all $z \in [0,1]$, which is necessary in order to obtain a distribution function due to Proposition \ref{prop exp curve 2}.
-Moreover, the density for $z\in[0,1)$ reads
+This function $b$ is smooth and strictly concave on $[0,1]$.
+We claim that $b''(z)+b'(z)^2\geq0$ holds for all $z \in [0,1]$, which is a necessary condition in order to obtain a distribution function due to Proposition \ref{prop exp curve 2}.
+Moreover, the density for $z\in[0,1)$ is given by

 with point mass in $z=1$

 and mean

 The derivative of the density $f_Z$ is given by